Constant Anxiety Won't Save the World

 Rosemary Randall, a psychotherapist based in Cambridge, England, says she’s seen this in people who worry about plane crashes.
 Even if she talks them through it, and they rationally recognize that their worry isn’t going to keep the plane from crashing, “they still find it very very difficult not to go through the ‘I’ve got to worry, otherwise the plane is going to crash.’
 [They feel] it’s not safe to stop.”

 Though several people I spoke to said that fear-based appeals to action don’t work, and may even backfire, there’s actually evidence that they do work.
 Dolores Albarracin, a professor of psychology at the University of Illinois, did a meta-analysis in 2015 of all available research on fear-based appeals and found that overall, inducing fear does change people’s attitudes, intentions, and behaviors.
-She did not find a backfire effect.
+She and her team did not find a backfire effect.

 But the fear appeals that Albarracin studied came with recommended actions.
 “If the message is not actionable, then you’re not going to get effects overall,” she says.